30151 - PRINCIPLES OF INTERNATIONAL FINANCE

 Final written exam for both attending and non-attending students, based on multiple choice questions, open questions and exercises.
 Students can opt for a partial exam on the topics of the first half of the course and a second partial exam at the end of the course.
 Further details on all the points are given in the syllabus available at the beginning of the course.

-The course is totally based on teaching notes and slides prepared by the teacher, readings, ad-hoc cases and professional software made available through web.
+The course is totally based on a new book entitled "Principles of International Finance", Bocconi University Press, 2022 (Author Gimede Gigante), teaching notes and slides prepared by the teacher, readings, ad-hoc cases and professional software made available through web.
 At the beginning of the course, students receive a detailed syllabus in which is specified session by session the usage of the above-mentioned documents.